-Puppies bought from puppy farms very often have health problems, are under-nourished, haven't been vaccinated (why spend the money?) and are under-socialised and often develop behavioural problems later in life.
+Puppies bought from puppy farms very often have health problems, are under-nourished, haven't been vaccinated (why spend the money?) and are under-socialized and often develop behavioral problems later in life.

 If you buy a puppy from one of these places, you may be saving a puppy but you'll also be keeping these people in business.

 It's your call - and it can be a difficult decision to make, but the bottom line is, WE NEED TO CLOSE THESE PLACES DOWN!